EdyTheCow/docker-media-center/docs/config/riven.md

 ```

 Riven may take a couple of minutes to fully start.
 Navigate to `https://riven.domain.com` in your browser.
 This time you will be prompted by basic auth by Traefik.
-Login with the credentials you chosen earlier.
+Login with the credentials you chosen earlier in [basic auth](#basic-auth) section.

 ### Configuration